What is Massage Therapy?

 Pregnancy Massage Therapy

-Pregnancy causes significant physiological, structural and emotional changes in mothers- to-be.
+Pregnancy causes significant physiological, structural and emotional changes in birthing parents.
 As exciting as this time of joyful expectation is, fluctuating hormone levels and the growth of the baby can sometimes cause uncomfortable symptoms.
-For instance, pregnant women may experience episodes of pain, nausea, sleeplessness, heartburn, headaches, anxiety and depression.
+For instance, pregnant people may experience episodes of pain, nausea, sleeplessness, heartburn, headaches, anxiety and depression.
 Medications may interfere with the baby’s development, so they are usually contraindicated during pregnancy.
 Fortunately, complementary and alternative therapies such as massage therapy is safe throughout all stages of pregnancy and can offer effective, natural relief.

 How Can Massage Therapy Help with Pregnancy Symptoms?